 It’s hard to believe that the festive season is almost here.
 But it’s already starting to get dark very early, and the TV schedules are packed with endless Christmas adverts.
 With the average UK family spending £500 extra each December, it’s no wonder that many people head into the festive break with a fair degree of trepidation.

 While many people can understandably get stressed around Christmas, it’s sometimes fun to just go with the flow.
 Many families love using the holiday season to enjoy watching films on television or catching up with their TV shows.
+I have a soft spot for whiling away the dark evening with a selection of Christmas jigsaw puzzles.
 Some of them even like to relax by playing puzzle and sports video games and some of them enjoy battle arenas online.
 In addition to that, many of the adults also like playing casino games on sites like casinodeal.co.uk.
 But when it comes to keeping the whole family entertained during the holiday season, here are 5 activities you and your family should definitely consider.

 Getting Crafty For Christmas